Joystream/helpdesk/roles/content-curator-lead/README.md

 If necessary, upon discussing with the council, the `Content Curator Lead` can also decide to fire curators who are not performing their jobs adequately.

 Most of the time however, the responsibilities of the `Content Curator Lead` will be very similar to those of a standard `Content Curator`.
-You can read about these responsibilities in [this section](../roles/content-curators#content) of the guide for `Content Curators`.
+You can read about these responsibilities in [this section](../content-curators#content) of the guide for `Content Curators`.

 ### Curation
-The main task of the `Curators` is curating the content on chain.
+The main task of the `Curators` is curating the content on a chain.

 The easiest way is to simply "hide" content by using the `curateContent` command.
 However, the Curator Lead must first enable curation:
 ```